Gentlemen v Players

 Gentlemen v Players was a long-running series of cricket matches that began in July 1806 and was abolished in January 1963.
 It was a match between a team consisting of amateurs (the Gentlemen) and a team consisting of professionals (the Players) that reflected the English class structure of the 19th century.
 Typically, the professionals were working class people who earned their living by playing cricket, while the amateurs were middle- and upper-class products of the public school system, who were supposedly unpaid for playing.
 The professionals were paid wages by their county clubs and/or fees by match organisers, while the amateurs claimed expenses.
 However, while rules to distinguish amateurs from professionals were established by Marylebone Cricket Club (MCC), the system of allowable expenses was both controversial and complex, enabling some leading amateurs to be paid more than any professional for playing cricket.

 In the introduction to his 1950 history of the Gentlemen v Players fixture, Pelham Warner calls it "the most time-honoured of all representative matches" and the "standard" match in English domestic cricket.
 Warner, who held a nostalgic view of the match, played for the Gentlemen 24 times between 1897 and 1919.
-Fred Trueman, who represented the Players eleven times from 1955 to 1962, and was their last-ever captain, took a completely different view; even though he was no socialist, Trueman was "all for the abolition of amateurs" and their "afforded privileges".
-Trueman ultimately had his way, because the fixture was discontinued on 31 January 1963 after the MCC abolished amateur status, with all first-class cricketers becoming nominally professional (in effect, as Players): with this, the official distinction between the teams, and the raison d'etre for the fixture, ceased to exist.
+However, Fred Trueman, who represented the Players eleven times between 1955 to 1962 and was their last-ever captain, took a completely different view: even though he was not a socialist, Trueman was "all for the abolition of amateurs" and their "afforded privileges", also calling the fixture "an anachronism" and "ludicrous business".

+The fixture was discontinued on 31 January 1963 after the MCC abolished amateurism, with all cricketers becoming nominally professional (or Players): with this, the Gentlemen, and the raison d'etre for the fixture, ceased to exist.

 No direct substitute was implemented; instead, England's first domestic one-day cricket competition began that summer.